peterszed/assignLatex/README.md

-# latexForAssignments
+# assignLatex
-latexForAssignments contains code for university assignments.
+assignLatex contains code for university assignments.

 ## Requires:
 For correct code highlighting this is necessary.